pearcej/cppds/_sources/AlgorithmAnalysis/VectorAnalysis.rst

 In the experiment above the statement that we are timing is the function call to ``test1``.
 From the experiment, we see the amount of time taken by the push_back operation.

-We can improve this further by setting an adequate reserve for the vector.
+We can improve the runtime a bit further by setting an adequate reserve for the vector in advance.
+Doing this will keep us from having to move the entire vector to an adequately sized space in memory.

 .. activecode:: vectcpp3
     :language: cpp